Back to blog

 }

-// Step 2: Safe to call OpenAI
+// Step 2: Cleared.
+Call OpenAI as normal.

 const response = await openai.chat.completions.create({